terabin/Gemini/README.md

 - Changed settings save format to xml
 - Implemented project-based settings (does not work on r*data)
   - Stores last opened scripts, debug mode and custom runtime parameters
-- Rewrite of the script-handeling API and related methods
+- Rewrite the script-handeling API and related methods
   - Removed the list-view and related methods
   - Added a new tree-view and related methods
   - Faster save and load time